North Bridge Refurbishment

 - Grit blasting and repainting of the structural steelwork

-- Installation of permanent platforms for future maintenance access
+- Installation of permanent platforms to improve access for future inspection and minor maintenance.

 During enabling works, the latest technology has been used to maximise efficiency working closely with the council, an effective BIM Execution Plan (BEP) has been created.
 The existing structure has been 3D laser scanned, using drones, and modelled.
 This has informed decisions on buildability and clash detection, and the model will also help the council with planning and undertaking future maintenance on the bridge.